Mobi Dixon: Career

 At the 25th ceremony of South African Music Awards, 10 Steps Forward was nominated for Best Dance Album.

 On October 17, 2019, Dixon single "Kobanini" featuring South African singer Nomcebo Zikode and co-producer T-Love was released.
 In early November 2021, his single "When House Was a House" featuring Mariechan and JNR was released.
+The song entered Top 50 at number 38 on Local Music Radio Charts.

 On November 19, 2021, his eighth studio album When House Was a House was released.

-In early August 2022, Dixon embarked on 2 Leg Mobi Tek Tour started off at Nirobi, Kenya promoting his upcoming fourth studio album Mobi Tek.
+In early August 2022, Dixon embarked on 2 Leg Mobi Tek Tour started off at Nirobi, Kenya promoting fourth studio album Mobi Tek.

-"Banike" featuring South African group Mafikizolo was released on September 13, 2022 as album's lead single.
+"Banike" featuring South African group Mafikizolo was released on September 13, 2022, as album's lead single.

 The album was released on September 30, 2022.